-3.1.2 annex [b-ITU-T A.1]: An annex to a Recommendation contains material (e.g., technical detail or explanation) which is necessary to its overall completeness and comprehensibility and is therefore considered an integral part of the Recommendation.
-As an integral part of the Recommendation, approval of an annex follows the same approval procedures as Recommendations.
+3.1.2 annex [b-ITU-T A.1]: Material (e.g., technical detail or explanation) that is necessary to its overall completeness and comprehensibility of a Recommendation, and is therefore considered an integral part of the Recommendation.

+NOTE 1 – As an annex is an integral part of the Recommendation, approval of an annex follows the same approval procedure as the Recommendation.

+NOTE 2 – In common ITU-T | ISO/IEC texts, this element is called an "integral annex".

-3.1.3 appendix [b-ITU-T A.1]: An appendix to a Recommendation contains material which is supplementary to and associated with the subject matter of the Recommendation but is not essential to its completeness or comprehensibility.
-It is therefore not considered to be an integral part of the Recommendation and thus does not require the same approval procedures as Recommendations; agreement by the study group is sufficient.
+3.1.3 appendix [b-ITU-T A.1]: Material that is supplementary to and associated with the subject matter of the Recommendation but is not essential to its completeness or comprehensibility.

+NOTE 1 – An appendix is not considered to be an integral part of the Recommendation and thus does not require the same approval procedure as the Recommendation; agreement by the study group is sufficient.
+See [b-ITU-T A.13] for the case of an appendix agreed separately from its base Recommendation.

+NOTE 2 – In common ITU T | ISO/IEC texts, this element is called a "non-integral annex".

-3.1.4 clause [b-ITU-T A.1]: The word clause shall be used to denote single-digit or multiple-digit numbered text passages.
+3.1.4 clause [b-ITU-T A.1]: Single-digit or multiple-digit numbered text passages.

-3.1.5 corrigendum [b-ITU-T A.1]: A corrigendum to a Recommendation contains corrections to an already published ITU-T Recommendation.
-A corrigendum is published by ITU-T as a separate document that contains only corrections.
-TSB may correct obvious errors by issuing a corrigendum with the concurrence of the study group chairman; otherwise, approval of a corrigendum follows the same approval procedures as Recommendations.
+3.1.5 corrigendum [b-ITU-T A.1]: Corrections to an already published ITU-T Recommendation.

+NOTE 1 –Approval of a corrigendum follows the same approval procedure as an amendment.

+NOTE 2 – In common ITU-T | ISO/IEC texts, this element is called a "technical corrigendum".

-3.1.6 implementers' guide [b-ITU-T A.1]: An implementers' guide is a document which records all identified defects (e.g., typographical errors, editorial errors, ambiguities, omissions or inconsistencies and technical errors) associated with a Recommendation or a set of Recommendations and their status of correction, from their identification to final resolution.
-An implementers' guide is issued by ITU-T following agreement by a study group, or following agreement by a working party with concurrence of the study group chairman.
-Typically, defect corrections are first collected in an implementers' guide and, at a time deemed appropriate by the study group, they are used to produce a corrigendum or are included as revisions to a Recommendation.
+3.1.6 implementer's guide [b-ITU-T A.13]: An informative (non-normative) document which records all identified defects (e.g., typographical errors, editorial errors, ambiguities, omissions or inconsistencies and technical errors) associated with a Recommendation or a set of Recommendations and their status of correction, from their identification to final resolution.

+NOTE – An implementer's guide is issued by ITU-T following agreement by a study group, or following agreement by a working party with concurrence of the study group chairman.
+Typically, defect corrections are first collected in an implementer's guide and, at a time deemed appropriate by the study group, they are used to produce a corrigendum or are included as revisions to a Recommendation.

+3.1.7 supplement [b-ITU-T A.13]: An informative (non-normative) document which supplement contains illustrative material, published in a separate document, which is supplementary to and associated with the subject matter of one or more Recommendations but which is not essential to their completeness or understanding and implementation.

 3.2 Terms defined in this Recommendation